OofMon2301/2023-UNI-Vault/.stversions/2023/Semester 2 2023/MATH1051/Chapter 3/Sequences.md

 More formally, a sequence is a function, with domain being $\{0,1,2,3,\dots\}$.
 We can also take the domain as $\{1,2,3,\dots\}$ and start the sequence at $a_{1}$ rather than $a_{0}$.

 If $a:\{0,1,2,\dots\}\to \mathbb{R}$ is a function, viewed as a sequence, then we write $a_{0}$ instead of $a(0)$, $a_{1}$ instead of $a(1)$, etc.

+### 3.1.1 Motivation

+Infinite sequences of numbers are useful in many applications.
+The sequence might represent approximations to the solution of a problem such as the bisection method.
+Or the sequence might represent a *time series*, where the numbers represent the population each year.
+Mathematically, we are interested in how the sequence behaves as the number of terms becomes large: does it converge to a solution, or how fast does the population grow?
+Sequences can also appear from the partial sums in an *infinite series*, which comprises our next major topic.

 ## 3.2 Representations